gcccheng/oogway/index.md

 Build multi-model Generative AI experiences on Azure Openshift

-Configure CI/CD pipeline on Azure DevOps
+Provision VM using Terraform and Configuring CI/CD pipeline on Azure

 Build Proxmox virtual infrastructure for complex IT system